LedFx/LedFx/docs/trouble.rst

 If you are concerned that your ledfx config.json is corrupted.

-Everything was working and you changed an effect setting or similar, and now things no longer work, even if you restart / reboot / reinstall, it is likley that the config.json has persisted a configuration that is triggering a bug and causeing a crash from startup.
+Everything was working and you changed an effect setting or similar, and now things no longer work, even if you restart / reboot / reinstall, it is likely that the config.json has persisted a configuration that is triggering a bug and causeing a crash from startup.

 We will be very interested in a copy of your config.json file, please share in discord with context, but to